Wanheda7737/Portfolio/README.md

 ## 🚫 License & Contribution Policy

-This project is strictly private and **cannot be contributed to, forked, or republished by anyone** without explicit permission from the owner.
+🔒 This project is proprietary.
+You may not redistribute, sell, or use it commercially without permission.
+See LICENSE.txt for details.

 ### Key Points:

 - **No contributions allowed** – Pull requests will not be accepted.
 - **No redistribution** – You may not publish, sell, or distribute this code.
-- **All rights reserved** – The project is released under the APL-8 license (see LICENSE file).
+- **All rights reserved** – The project is released under the APL-8 license

 ## 📦 Installation